dskinnion/vscode-settings/README.md

 * **Zotero LaTeX**:
   * Allows for more smooth integration for Zotero in LaTeX documents.

-## Instructions for Setting up R in VSCode:
-* list here

-## Instructions for Setting up LaTeX in VSCode:
-* list here

 ## Contact Us:
 This is a work in progress!
 If you like to use VSCode for other languages (Python, etc.), let us know which extensions and settings you like!
 If you have additional extensions, settings, or keybindings you'd like to share, please do so!